 To counter the problems associated with air pollution, ambient air quality standards were established, under the 1981 Act.
 The Act provides means for the control and abatement of air pollution.
 The Act seeks to combat air pollution by prohibiting the use of polluting fuels and substances, as well as by regulating appliances that give rise to air pollution.
 Under the Act establishing or operating of any industrial plant in the pollution control area requires consent from state boards.
 The boards are also expected to test the air in air pollution control areas, inspect pollution control equipment, and manufacturing processes.

 National Ambient Air Quality Standards (NAAQS) for major pollutants were notified by the CPCB in April 1994.
 These are deemed to be levels of air quality necessary with an adequate margin of safety, to protect public health, vegetation and property (CPCB 1995 cited in Gupta, 1999).
 The NAAQS prescribe specific standards for industrial, residential, rural and other sensitive areas.
 Industry-specific emission standards have also been developed for iron and steel plants, cement plants, fertilizer plants, oil refineries and the aluminium industry.
-The ambient quality standards prescribed in India are similar to those prevailing in many developed and developing countries.
+The ambient quality standards prescribed in

 To empower the central and state pollution boards to meet grave emergencies, the Air (Prevention and Control of Pollution) Amendment Act, 1987, was enacted.
 The boards were authorized to take immediate measures to tackle such emergencies and recover the expenses incurred from the offenders.
 The power to cancel consent for non-fulfilment of the conditions prescribed has also been emphasized in the Air Act Amendment.